microsoft/WhatTheHack/060-Serverless/Coach/Readme.md

 ## Coach's Guides
 - Challenge 00: **[Setting up the Synapse Workspace](./Solution-00.md)**
-  - In this challeng you'll explore how ro configure a Synapse workspace
+  - In this challenge you'll explore how to configure a Synapse workspace
 - Challenge 01: **[OpenRowset, External tables, Credentials](./Solution-01.md)**
-  - In this challenge, attendees will explore several parquet, csv and Json files from Blob Storage using their Synapse built-in Sql pool;
+  - In this challenge, attendees will explore several parquet, CSV and JSON files from Blob Storage using their Synapse built-in SQL pool;
 - Challenge 02: **[Data Type and Statistics](./Solution-02.md)**
   - In this challenge, attendees will check the importance of data types and statistics
 - Challenge 03: **[Metadata exploration, Wildcard, Partitions and Spark](./Solution-03.md)**
-  -  In this challenge, attendees will explore metadata, will work with wild card, partitions and spark.
+  -  In this challenge, attendees will explore metadata, will work with wild card, partitions and Spark.
 - Challenge 04: **[Queriyng Delta files](./Solution-04.md)**
   - In this challenge, attendees will understand Delta queries and impact of partitioning.
 - Challenge 05: **[Monitoring](./Solution-05.md)**
-  - In this challenge, attendees will understand how to monitor your Synapse built-in Sql pool.
+  - In this challenge, attendees will understand how to monitor your Synapse built-in SQL pool.

 ## Coach Prerequisites